Augie-Environmental-Studies/optimize-course-schedule/README.md

 ***Specifications***<br>
 - [ ] Input should be ...
 - [ ] Output should be ...
-- [ ] This program finds the optimal ...
+- [ ] This program finds the optimal time schedule for every course.
-It's important to use technology for solving the problem and not the other way around -- we can sometimes make the mistake of trying to solve a problem in order to use a technology we like.
+- [ ] It's important to use technology for solving the problem and not the other way around -- we can sometimes make the mistake of trying to solve a problem in order to use a technology we like.
 Remember to focus on the problem, not on which technology to use.
+- [ ] Again, start from the problem.
+Don't start from which cool, fancy library to use!

 <br>